ovhlabs/knowledge-base/en/_posts/2016-02-29-using-kibana-with-laas.md

 #4 Launch it !

-If everything is setup properly, you should be able to launch it by launching bin/kibana.
+If everything is setup properly, you should be able to start it by calling bin/kibana.
 Launch your favorite browser, and point it to **http://localhost:5601**
 On first page, for Index name or pattern give the name of your alias.
 Choose timestamp for Time-field name then click on Discover tab to read your log entries.